dendronhq/handbook/notes/area.product.sop.weekly-release-notes.md

 1. use markdown export pod to copy to clipboard on release notes (ensure wikilinkToUrl is true)

 1. create release notes under `area.product.release.{date}.notes`
+    - NOTE: loom video embed links will not render in discord, use a regular loom link instead (eg. https://www.loom.com/share/c6e8e75605d5416a9a8aa67465a6df17)
     - Add `@everyone` to the top
     - to create release notes, copy everything above `## Community`
     - This should include: